rmosolgo/rmosolgo.github.io/_posts/2024-12-28-lake-road-farm-year-in-review.markdown

 ## Looking ahead...

-Some thoughts and for 2025:
+Some thoughts and goals for 2025:

 - Install swales, small holding ponds, and appropriate overflow earthworks
 - Repair the dam where it's starting to wash out